-- 2. The October 5, 2017 had a great impact in our Dream students because this was the day that the federal administration was supposed to end DACA, so this created some panic and impacted our students' semester in a negative way.
-Luckily, with the help of our DREAM counselor, Laura Muniz, the DREAM Program in partnership with the Health Services therapists on campus conducted talking circles that allowed students to process, what was happening. - 3.
+- 3. This is going to have a negative impact for the years to come because the new incoming freshmen undocumented students will not have DACA.
+Indeed, we have already seen that students who are coming for summer and fall 2019 are already seeing the challenges because most of them do not have DACA.
+With the help of our DREAM counselor, Laura Muniz, the DREAM Program in partnership with the Health Services therapists on campus conducted talking circles that allowed students to process, what was happening. - 4..
 The number of the California Dream Act applicants decreased because students fear the federal government would use their information to find and deport them.
 Thus, we started a campaign and called many students and families and invited them to participate in Cash for College and also invited them to come to the DREAM Program.
-As a result, the number of CA Dream Act applicants increased. - 3.
+As a result, the number of CA Dream Act applicants increased.
+Parents in particular need to hear that the information they are providing will be protected, so the fact that our campus is a safe heaven brings them peace because they know that Mt.
+SAC is committed to maintaining their privacy. - 5.
 March 5, 2018, became the date the federal government gave to DACA participants and after that, they had stated DACA would end.
 Thankfully with the support of many individuals, organizations, California and New York federal judges provided injunctions that kept DACA alive.
 Now, DACA is back in controversy again and many are saying it is the end of it, and unless something else happens, DACA could possibly be challenged in the Supreme Court this summer 2018.
 If DACA were to be taken out, DREAM students would be left in the limbo because they would be able to pursue their higher education, but would not be able to execute their career because of not having the proper documentation to legally work.
-We will continue to provide various forms of support to still hope in our students, so they don't give up in this process. - 4.
-Partnership: In 2014, Mt.
-San Antonio College established the partnership between TheDream.US, the college and The Dream Program.
-This partnership has brought funding in the form of scholarships to our students and in 2017-2018 there were 15 recipients totaling to \$ 217,500 in scholarship money that freshman students from 8 different districts brought in with them.
-Each recipient receives up to \$ 14,500 with \$4,000 usable at Mt.
-SAC and the rest at a partner school when they transfer.
+We will continue to provide various forms of support to still hope in our students, so they don't give up in this process.